trocher/pizzaGo/README.md

 An oven can hold one pizza at a time and takes the time specified in the config file's ```bake``` field to cook a pizza.

-The field ```isUsed``` of the ```PizzaOven``` struct is used by the pizza bakers looking for an empty oven to know if it is available.
+The field ```isUsed``` of the ```PizzaOven``` struct is used by pizza bakers looking for an empty oven to know if it is available.
 If it is equal to 0, this means that the oven is available, otherwise, it is set to the uid of the pizza worker currently using it.
 This field is always read or written using atomic operations to ensure that two bakers doesn't try to use it a the same times.
 It act as a lock.

 ### [Pizzeria](internal/components/pizzeria.go)

 This is the entry point of the pizzeria.
 Its function ```StartPizzeria``` is in charge of reading the config file, creating the ovens and bakers and starting each baker's Goroutine.
-The function will return once each goroutine has finished.
+The function will return the average latency (i.e. time for an order to be treated) once each goroutine has finished.

 ## Concurency in the project

-At serveral point of the project, concurency has been used, indeed, each worker is runing in its own Goroutine, all elements that are accessed by more than one of them must been accessed carefully.
+At serveral point of the project, concurency has been used, indeed, since each worker is runing in its own Goroutine, all elements that are accessed by more than one of them must been accessed carefully.

 ### The order counter
 To increment the client queue ```OrderTaken```, bakers are using ```atomic.AddUint64``` to ensure their incrementation is indeed done properly.